LordPet/Lua_projet/readme.md

 ### Level 5 Snake

 Arnaud needs to beat the Python Lord Fabrice.
+To acheive it, he need to recovers all the good grades before the timer run out.
+When Arnaud grab a grade, fabrice the python lord get shorter, so its easier for
+Arnaud to clear the level.
+If the python lord catch Arnaud he will lose half of his grade and the python lord will get bigger.

 ### Level 6 Mario VS DonkeyKong